Move It: Background and recording

-Recording director of Columbia, Norrie Paramor had been given an demo tape of Cliff Richard and the Drifters by their agent George Ganjou and decided to give them an audition at EMI Studios, which they passed.
+Recording director of Columbia, Norrie Paramor had been given a demo tape of Cliff Richard and the Drifters by their agent George Ganjou and decided to give them an audition at EMI Studios, which they passed.
 A recording session at EMI was then booked for 24 July to record a song Paramor thought would suit them, "Schoolboy Crush", written by Aaron Schroeder and Sharon Gilbert, which had originally been recorded by American singer Bobby Helms.
 The issue was that they needed another song as the flipside for a single.
 However, this was solved when Drifters guitarist Ian Samwell wrote "Move It" a week before the session.

 The song was written whilst Samwell was on a Green Line bus from London Colney to where Richard lived in Cheshunt for a rehearsal.
 It was his first attempt at writing a song and was a riposte to an article by Steve Race published in Melody Maker which stated: "So rock’n’roll is dead, is it?
 My funeral oration consists of just two words: good riddance".
 Sitting on an empty top deck of the bus, Samwell began playing on his guitar trying to figure out Chuck Berry's licks, and stumbled upon a riff that would become the intro to "Move It".
 After playing this, he began quickly writing down lyrics on a packet of guitar strings.
 Upon arriving at Richard's house, he rewrote the lyrics so that Richard could read them and then played it to the band.
 The band liked the song and their manager Johnny Foster suggested the title "Move It".

-For the recording session, Paramor hired two sessions musicians, bassist Frank Clarke and guitarist Ernie Shear, as he was not sure the Drifters would be able to provide the necessary backing.
+For the recording session, Paramor hired two session musicians, bassist Frank Clarke and guitarist Ernie Shear, as he was not sure the Drifters would be able to provide the necessary backing.
 The Mike Sammes Singers were also hired to provide backing vocals on "Schoolboy Crush".